lcodeca/SUMOActivityGen/docs/HOWTO.md

   --population POPULATION   Number of people plans to generate.
   --density DENSITY         Average population density in square kilometers.
   --single-taz              Ignore administrative boundaries and generate only one TAZ.
+  --admin-level             Select only the administrative boundaries with the given level and generate the associated TAZs.
-  --from-step FROM_STEP     For successive iteration of the script,
+  --taz-plot                Plots the TAZs to an HTML file as OSM overlay.
+(Requires folium) --from-step FROM_STEP     For successive iteration of the script,
                             it defines from which step it should start:
                             [0 - Copy default files.]